 The view that the project’s residents have is also highly important.
 A project’s inside specs and amenities may be truly luxurious.
 However, if it faces a slum, a congested highway, a cemetery, or a hospital, its rental and selling value will suffer.
 It won’t matter if there’s a rooftop pool and a Jacuzzi in every bathroom if one of the most basic elements of the luxury experience is missing.

-Density of the project
+Density of the apartment

 In a high-end project, just having branded elevators isn’t enough.
 To ensure that domestic help and external suppliers do not crowd the elevators and lobby utilized by residents, the project must additionally have service elevators with distinct entrances.
 Investors should also make sure that the elevators are big enough to fit a stretcher in.